Anewnoob/DeepHydro/README.md

 To better observe the visualization of predcition, we randomly select the data of one week on DGS dataset and plot the predicted results of DeepHydro and ground truth for comparison:
 <div align=center><img src="https://github.com/Anewnoob/DeepHydro/blob/master/png/GT-1-week-dgs/GT-1-week-dgs-1.png" width="700" height="400" /></div>

-# Model training
-The following examples are conducted on dataset DGS P1:
+# Experiments on different datasets
+## Experiment on dataset DGS-P1:
+### python train.py --batch_size 128 --lr 1e-4 --target_year 2017 --model "DeepHydro" --dataset "DGS_DG"